Fokker 50: Fokker 60

-The Fokker 60 is stretched version of the Fokker 50, being 1.62 m longer for a total length of 26.87 m.
+The Fokker 60 was a stretched version of the Fokker 50, being 1.62 m longer for a total length of 26.87 m.
 It featured a large cargo door on the right side, immediately behind the cockpit, for loading/unloading.
 Only four examples of the Fokker 60 were ever completed, all of which were delivered to the Royal Netherlands Air Force.
 All of them were part of 334 Squadron based at Eindhoven Airport.
-The type was typically used to transport equipment and soldiers, while it was occasionally used for paradrop operations as well.
+The type was typically used to transport equipment and soldiers, and it was also occasionally used for paradrop operations.

 Another 60 was under construction, but ultimately never completed due to Fokker's bankruptcy.
 In 2005, a pair of Fokker 60s (U-01, U-03) were converted to serve as maritime patrol aircraft as a temporary solution when it was decided to phase out the Royal Netherlands Navy P-3 Orions as a result of budget cuts.
 For two years, these aircraft were stationed at Hato AB Curaçao prior to their replacement in the form of civil-operated Bombardier DHC-8 aircraft in October 2007.
 Due to the Royal Netherlands Air Force having decided to procure two extra Lockheed C-130s, the Fokker 60s were phased out.
 All four Fokker 60 that were stored at Woensdrecht Air Base were sold to the Peruvian Naval Aviation, the first two planes were delivered on 8 June 2010 and the second batch of two planes were delivered at the end of 2010.

 Design

 The Fokker 50 is a twin turboprop-powered airliner.
 It was based on the earlier highly successful Fokker F27 Friendship, specifically the stretched F27-500 model.
 Structurally, the Fokker 50 owes much to the F27; basic construction of the fuselage, wings and empennage, which made extensive use of composite materials, hot-bonded structures and anti-corrosion treatments, remained mainly unchanged between the two aircraft apart from the strengthening of various sections where required.
 There were some changes made to specific areas of the aircraft, such as the wing being equipped with upturned ailerons and wingtips that effectively acted as wing endplates or winglets, it was also fitted with a larger number of smaller windows in the fuselage and a new two-wheel nose gear configuration, the latter enabling stable operations under uneven crosswind conditions.

-Perhaps the most major design change from the preceding Fokker F27 was the choice of engines used for the Fokker 50.
+Perhaps the most significant design change from the preceding Fokker F27 was the choice of engines used for the Fokker 50.
 The original Rolls-Royce Dart turboprop engines that had powered various marks of the F27, which had broadly provided between 1,268 and 1715 kW (1,700-2,300 hp), were replaced by a pair of more fuel efficient Pratt & Whitney Canada PW124 powerplants, each capable of generating 1,864 kW, which drove sets of six-bladed Dowty Rotol propellers.
 These slow-turning propellers, along with other measures such as vibration absorbers, eliminate the need for active noise control systems while providing an average cabin noise level of 77 dBs.